Join the Brit-Am E-Mail Discussion Group

 There are two opinions held by X and Y.

-The Law is decided by the sages in accordance with X.
+The Law is decided by the Sages in accordance with X.

 The Law is then passed down to the people who have a Benjamin-like tendency amongst their religious elements to try and accommodate both X and Y.